|The Mental Health Solution . com

 Second: Select Scriptures to memorize based on what you are struggling with.
 Write these Scriptures on 3X5 cards and review one or two of them every day.
 Generally, these selected Scriptures should be short.

 Third: Use these Scriptures that you have memorized.
-When you come under spiritual attack, use the Scriptures just as Jesus did (Matthew 4:1-11): Say “it is written” and then the Scripture.
+When you come under spiritual attack, use the Scriptures just as Jesus did (Matthew 4:1-11): You can say “it is written” and then the Scripture.
 There is supernatural power in the word of God: "For the word of God is living and powerful . . .
 (Hebrews 4:12 NKJV)."

 Fourth: Stay in touch with God throughout the day.
 Thank Him.
 Praise Him.
-Pray to Him whenever you can use some help.
+Bring every problem to God in prayer.
 The Bible says to “pray without ceasing (1Thessalonians 5:17 NKJV).”
 The Greek adverb translated “without ceasing” is the same word used for a hacking cough.
-The idea is not to be praying 100% of the time, but rather, to return to prayer repeatedly during the day despite the interruptions of daily life.
-Staying in contact with God will help you to not dwell on negatives.
+The idea is not to be praying 100% of the time, but rather to return to prayer repeatedly during the day despite the interruptions of daily life.
+Prayers, in the context of faith, along with praise and thanksgiving will help keep your mind off of negatives.

 Fifth, pray in faith: "For assuredly, I say to you, whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says (Mark 11:23 NKJV)."
 Of course, prayers answered must be in accordance with the will of God (1 John 5:14-15).

 Seventh: Allow God to carry your burdens.
 The Bible states: “Cast your burden upon the LORD and He will sustain you; He will never allow the righteous to be shaken (Psalm 55:22 NASB).”
-Once you've done this, don't take the burden back by again dwelling on it!
-It's God's problem now.
-Think about the issue only when it is really necessary.
+Once you've done this, don't take the burden back by again dwelling on it.
+Instead, simply trust God whenever the issue comes up.
+Say to God 'I thank you Lord for carrying my burden.'
+Then think about something else.
+Only think about the issue again when it is really necessary.

 Ninth: Get counsel from other Christians, the more the better.
 The Bible states: “A wise man is strong, And a man of knowledge increases power.
 For by wise guidance you will wage war, And in an abundance of counselors there is victory (Proverbs 24:5-6 NASB).”

-Tenth, focus on God--not on problems.
+Tenth, focus on God—not on problems.
 The Bible states: “You will keep him in perfect peace, Whose mind is stayed on You, Because he trusts in You (Isaiah 26:3 NKJV).”
 Whatever burden you are facing, it becomes emotionally more challenging the longer you think about it.
-But when you instead focus on God, the problem becomes less burdensome even if nothing changes.
+But, when you instead focus on God, the problem becomes less burdensome even if nothing changes.
+Prayer and meditating on Scripture are great ways of reducing stress.

 Thirteenth, ignore the Devil: If you suspect a thought is coming from the Devil, it probably is.
 Ignore it.
 It doesn't matter what it is.
 Focusing on what the Devil wants you to is a sure way to get upset.
 Never debate with the Devil.